 Electors may also live in an area that has a Parish Council for which elections take place every four years.
 Find out more on the parish elections page.

-How Do I Become a Local Councillor?
 If you enjoy being part of a community and would like to make a difference and do more to help then how about becoming a councillor?
 You must be British, Irish, a member of the Commonwealth or other European Union country, and over 18 to stand for election.
 You can either be nominated through a political party or nominate yourself as an independent (with ten registered electors in support).
-For more details please contact Electoral Services on 01277 312709 or visit the Electoral Commission's web pages for candidate guidance.
+For more details please contact Electoral Services on 01277 312752 or visit the Electoral Commission's web pages for candidate guidance.

-Brentwood is in the parliamentary constituency of Brentwood & Ongar.
+Brentwood is in the Parliamentary constituency of Brentwood & Ongar.
 MPs are elected for a period of up to five years but a general election can be called earlier.
-The last UK Parliamentary Election was held on 7th May 2015.

-The Boundary Commission for England is currently carrying out a consultation on its proposals for changes to the constituency boundaries.
+The Boundary Commission for England has undertaken a consultation on its proposals for changes to the constituency boundaries.
 You can find out more on its website.

 The UK left the EU on 31st January 2020.
 Prior to this, Essex was part of the Eastern Electoral Region of the UK within the European Parliament.
-In this region there are seven MEPs, who are elected under a system of proportional representation for a five year fixed term.
-The last European Parliamentary election was held on Thursday 22nd May 2014.
+In that region there were seven MEPs, who were elected under a system of proportional representation.
+The European Parliamentary election was held on Thursday 23rd May 2019.

 Elections for the post of Police and Crime Commissioner for the Essex Police Area are held every four years.
 Roger Hirst was elected in May 2016.
-The next election is due to be held in May 2020 but has been postponed until 2021 due to the coronavirus situation.
+An election was due to be held in May 2020 but has been postponed until 2021 due to the coronavirus situation.
 This is now scheduled to take place on 6th May 2021 with the elections to the Borough and County Councils.

 The Register of Electors can be inspected during office hours at the Town Hall Reception in Ingrave Road.
 You can make an appointment by calling 01277 312500.